 Dalrymple came to the North Dakota Legislature in 1985, representing a rural Cass County House district.
 He served eight terms, including six years as chairman of the House Appropriations Committee.
 In 2000, he was elected North Dakota’s 35th Lieutenant Governor with Governor John Hoeven and was re-elected in 2004 and 2008.
 He was elected to his first full term as Governor in 2012.

 Dalrymple is a nationally recognized leader in value-added agriculture.
 He was the founding board chairman of Carrington-based Dakota Growers Pasta Company, the third-largest manufacturer and marketer of dry pasta products in North America.
 His work in helping to found the company earned him the 2007 Ernst and Young Midwest “Master Entrepreneur of the Year” Award.
-Dalrymple serves as chair of the National Governors Association Natural Resources Committee and served as chairman of the North Dakota Trade Office and the Governor’s Commission on Education Improvement.
+Dalrymple has served as chair of the National Governors Association Natural Resources Committee, North Dakota Trade Office and Governor’s Commission on Education Improvement.

 Dalrymple and his wife, Betsy, have four daughters.